Ali-anc/AWSNotes/README.md

 # AWSNotes
-> The following repository contains content releated to AWS
+> The following repository contains content related to AWS